AgneseLan/earbones-cetacea-growth/README.md

 DOI ZENODO

-## Data
+## Data :floppy_disk:

-The data are provided in the Raw data folder
+The data are provided in the Raw data folder.

-Data description
+- Data for size allometry analysis: *earbones_ossification_events.csv, growth_data.csv, measuraments.csv*
+Specimen codes are the same as the ones listed in table S1, where additonal details on the specimens are provided.
+For complete references for the growth data see the publication.

+- Data for shape analysis of the tympanic bulla: *_gpsa_homologized_points_bulla_R.dat, _gpsa_ordination_projections_bulla_R.Rdata, _gpsa_ordination_values_bulla_R.RData, bulla_classifiers.csv*
+Homologized points file contains the coordinates for the aligned points as produced by the GPSA.
+Ordination projections ar ethe PCOORD valeu also as produced by the GPSA.
+PCOORD oridination values were copied from the GPSA print out during analysis and the file produced was updated to include also the proportaional and cumulative values.
+Classifier files contains group, taxon, onotgentic category an measuraments of leght for the bulla and periotic for all specimens.
+For spciemns codes and numbers see the publiciation and table S1.

+- Data for shape analysis of the periotic: *_gpsa_homologized_points_periotic_R.dat, _gpsa_ordination_projections_periotic_R.Rdata, _gpsa_ordination_values_periotic_R.RData, periotic_classifiers.csv*
+Same as for the tympanic bulla.

+- Silhouettes of taxa and groups for plots: *b.bona.png, b.physalus.png, phocoena.png, stenella.png*

-## Analysis
+## Analysis :computer:
-In this repository you will find raw data (.csv and .xlsx files) and code for analyses (code supplied as .R files)
+In this repository you will find raw data (.csv and data files) and code for analyses (code supplied as .R files)

-📁

-Raw data
+📁 Raw data
-As above
+As described above

-📁

-Code for analyses
+📁 Code for analyses
-list of R files
+ossification_size_allometry_analyses.R
+tympanic_bulla_shape_analyses.R
+periotic_shape_analyses.R

+Before running analyses, save all the raw data files in a folder called "Data" in the same directory as the R project.
+This will allow to import the data as detailed in the code provided.

 ## License 📃
 This project is licensed under the MIT License - see the LICENSE.md file for details